mvolkmann/blog/src/web-dev-tips.md

 This is a collection of tips related to web development divided into categories.
 It assumes that you already know HTML, CSS, and JavaScript to some extent, but perhaps have not encountered all the tips shared here.
 This is very much a work in progress!

 ## HTML

-### <input> type attribute
+### Semantic elements

 HTML5 introduced many "semantic" elements.
 These better describe the intent of certain kinds of markup